Board of Directors

 William (Will) Tippens is Vice President at Related Midwest where he specializes in land use planning, economic incentives for historic structures and project management both on the market rate and affordable side.
 Will has a specific expertise in historic preservation and is responsible for managing and directing all efforts associated with achieving historic tax credits.
 He has played a major role in redevelopment of Lathrop Homes, the rehabilitation of a Chicago Housing Authority property along the Chicago River into a mixed-income community.
 He also managed the planning and design process for redevelopment of the National Landmark District of Fort Sheridan and the adaptive reuse of the National Landmark Cleveland Arcade.
 Previously, he worked for the City of Chicago’s Department of Planning and Development and the Chicago Park District.
 He is Trustee of the James Marston Fitch Charitable Foundation and serves on the board of Preservation Action.
 Will holds a Bachelor of Science degree in Architecture from the University of Illinois at Urbana-Champaign and a Master of Science degree in Historic Preservation and Conservation from Columbia University.

-Allison is an Associate at Klein and Hoffman supporting the architectural and building enclosure team.
+Allison Toonen-Talamo is an associate with the firm of Simpson, Gumpertz & Heger (SGH).
+She was previously an Associate at Klein and Hoffman supporting the architectural and building enclosure team.
 She applies her knowledge to investigative procedures, historical review and research, development of technical specifications/construction documents, condition assessments and construction administration services of existing structures including historic landmarks, residential, commercial and municipal buildings.
-Allison has a Bachelor of Architecture and Master of Structural Engineering from Illinois Institute of Technology and serves the following board and organizations: prior Chair of the Landmarks Illinois’ Skyline Council, is currently part of the Landmarks Illinois’ Resource Development Committee and the Landmarks Illinois’ Board Development Committee, is a member of the Association for Preservation and Technology (APT) (Western Great Lakes Chapter), serves on the Preservation Engineering Technical Committee for APTI, serves on the Board of Directors for Evanston Community Lakehouse and Gardens, serves on the National Trust for Historic Preservation – Where Women Made History Campaign and is a member of the Structural Engineers Association of Illinois.
-She recently received the 2020 American Aspire Award presented by the National Trust and has been listed as one of 2021 Landmarks Illinois 50Forward Influencers.
+Allison has a Bachelor of Architecture and Master of Structural Engineering from Illinois Institute of Technology and serves the following board and organizations: prior Chair of the Landmarks Illinois’ Skyline Council, is currently Chair of the Landmarks Illinois’ Resource Development Committee.
+She is a member of the Association for Preservation and Technology (APT) (Western Great Lakes Chapter), serves on the Preservation Engineering Technical Committee for APTI, serves on the Board of Directors for Evanston Community Lakehouse and Gardens, serves on the National Trust for Historic Preservation – Where Women Made History Campaign and is a member of the Structural Engineers Association of Illinois.
+She received the 2020 American Aspire Award presented by the National Trust and has been listed as one of 2021 Landmarks Illinois 50Forward Influencers.

 ALEX WOLKING, PRESERVATION ISSUES COMMITTEE CHAIR